spbrien/reflect-js/README.md

     wp_posts: { // Specify auth settings per resource according to the database table name
       // Endpoints are restricted completely by default
       public: true, // Open Endpoint to everyone
-      // authorizedUsers: ['*'], // Open Endpoint to all authorized users
+      // authorizedUsers: ['*', 'Bob'], // Open Endpoint to all authorized users and Bob
-      // authorizedUsers: ['Bob'] // Open endpoint to only Bob },
+      // authorizedRoles: ['admin'] // Open endpoint to any user with the admin role },
   },
   POST: {